HappyStephanie/NYU.OpenData/README.md

        precision, recall, F1-score, and AUC.

-1. (Mid-term team project) The NYC Open Data of 311 Service Requests contains all requests from 2010 to present.
+1. Mid-term team project: The NYC Open Data of 311 Service Requests contains all requests from 2010 to present.
 We consider a subset of it with request time between 00:00:00 01/15/2023 and 24:00:00 01/21/2023.
 The subset is available in CSV format as `data/nyc311_011523-012123_by022023.csv`.
 Read the